dennisme/AESBlockCiphers/README.md

 <a href='https://travis-ci.org/sebdah/git-pylint-commit-hook'><img src='https://travis-ci.org/dennisme/AESBlockCiphers.svg?branch=develop'></a>

 Personal project using python cryptography to implement ECB, CBC, CFB, OFB and CTR.
-The base encryption in all the files is ECB.I have written the code for the specific block opertion.
+The base encryption in all the files is ECB.
+I have written the for the specific block operation.
 Educational purposes only.

 ###Installation: